 Password reset

-Password reset is a two-step process.
 Step 1 — request a reset link

 POST /api/auth/forgot-password